 - identify and justify the environmental components that will constitute the focus of the cumulative effects assessment.
-The proponent' assessment should emphasize the cumulative effects on the main valued environmental components that could potentially be most affected by the project.
-To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - o endangered or valued wildlife; - o endangered or valued plant species, including native prairie ecosystem; - o sensitive soils or landforms such as sand hills or dunes; - o the Suffield National Wildlife Area and the conservation of wildlife pursuant to the National Wildlife Area Regulations and in the context of the mandate and integrity of the National Wildlife Area; - o surface water and groundwater; - present a justification for the geographic and temporal boundaries of the cumulative effects assessment.
-The proponent shall note that these limits can vary from one environmental component to the next.
-Based on new information, unknown at the beginning of the project assessment, it may be necessary to modify these limits; - describe and justify the choice of projects and selected activities for the cumulative effects assessment.
-These shall include past activities and projects, those being carried out and any future project or activity likely to be carried out; - describe the mitigation measures that are technically and economically feasible, determine the significance of the cumulative effects.
+The proponent's assessment should emphasize the cumulative effects on the main valued environmental components that could potentially be most affected by the project.
+To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - o endangered or valued wildlife; - o endangered or valued plant species, including native prairie ecosystem; - o sensitive soils or landforms such as sand hills or dunes; - the Suffield NWA and the conservation of wildlife pursuant to the National Wildlife Area Regulations and in the context of the mandate and integrity of the National Wildlife Area; - present a justification for the geographic and temporal boundaries of the cumulative effects assessment.
+The boundaries for the cumulative effects assessments will again depend on the effects being considered (i.e., will generally be different for different effects).
+These cumulative effects boundaries will also generally be different from (larger than) the boundaries for the corresponding project effects.
+The past temporal boundary will go back to the years (approximately 1975) when oil and gas projects and activities were initiated on the Canadian Forces Base Suffield; - describe and justify the choice of projects and selected activities for the cumulative effects assessment.
+These shall include past activities and projects, those being carried out and future projects or activities likely to be carried out;

+- describe the mitigation measures that are technically and economically feasible, determine the significance of the cumulative effects.
 The proponent shall assess the effectiveness of the measures applied to mitigate the cumulative effects.
-To minimize the predicted effects, they shall assess the significance of the long-term residual effects.
-In cases where measures exist that are beyond the scope of the proponent' responsibility that could be effectively applied to mitigate these effects, the proponent shall identify these effects and the parties that have the competence to act.
-In such cases, the proponent shall summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term; - develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning certain cumulative effects.
+In cases where measures exist that are beyond the scope of the proponent's responsibility that could be effectively applied to mitigate these effects, the proponent shall identify these effects and the parties that have the authority to act.
+In such cases, the proponent shall summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term; - develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning the effectiveness of mitigation measures for certain cumulative effects.